ugorjiizu/ugorjiizu/README.md

 - 👋 Hi, I’m @ugorjiizu
 - 👀 I’m interested in Machine learning and AI
-- 🌱 I’m currently learning Tensorflow
+- 🌱 I’m currently learning ML and AI
 - 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me on git

 <!---
 ugorjiizu/ugorjiizu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.